pranshus0107/Data-Science/README.md

-# data-science
+# Data-science
-This repo contains the work related to data science
+This repo contains the work related to data science projects performed by me.
+Please take a look and provide your feedback.